AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/marketo.md

 ![alerts](../../../../images/tutorials/create/marketo/alerts.png)

-## Mapping Map your [!DNL Marketo] dataset source fields to target XDM fields
+## Map your [!DNL Marketo] dataset source fields to target XDM fields

 The [!UICONTROL Mapping] step appears, providing you with an interface to map the source fields from your source schema to their appropriate target XDM fields in the target schema.